FelipeSpiderman/CustomHodechrebsPlugins/README.md

 # CustomHodechrebsPlugins
-Plugins I use for the Hodechrebs SMP which is a server with my friends
+Plugins I use for the Minecraft Server named: "Hodechrebs SMP" (due to an incident at work) with my friends.